EveKru/BowlingScoreCalculator/README.md

 ## Introduction
 Tis Bowling Score Calculator is a application designed to help calculate bowling scores.
 It allows users to input their scores frame-by-frame and provides the total score with consideration of strikes, spares, and standard rules of bowling.

-## Important Information
+## Limitations
-Feel free to use, experiment with, and improve upon this code!
-Contributions and enhancements are welcome. ❗Please note that currently, the application is only designed to work on Windows machines and may not function correctly on emulators. ❗
+❗Please note that currently, the application is only designed to work on Windows machines and may not function correctly on emulators. ❗

 ## Installation
 1. **Clone the repository:**